Differences Between Bug Severity and Priority in Software Testing [with Examples]

 4. Low Severity and Low Priority Example

-You may have discovered a typo while checking a website’s privacy statement or disclaimer, or you may have discovered that the font and colour scheme needs to match the overall design of your website.
+You may have discovered a typo while checking a website’s privacy statement or disclaimer, or you may have discovered that the font and colour scheme need to match the overall design of your website.

 Although it doesn’t affect your web app’s functioning and also because most users wouldn’t see it, it is not as it should be.
-Hence it is a bug.
+Hence, it is a bug.
 Maintaining a low severity and low priority would be acceptable since it doesn’t have to be fixed immediately.

 Looks interesting, right?